Why Oregon Should Be Your Next Outdoor Adventure

 8. Samuel H. Boardman State Scenic Corridor

-As many places we visited on our road trip in Oregon, Samuel H. Boardman State Scenic Corridor didn’t make the initial cut.
-The place was our backup plan in case weather wasn’t on our side.
-Should I say we were glad that Mother Nature interrupted our plans at the last moment?
-I don’t know, but I never regretted visiting Samuel H. Boardman State Scenic Corridor on our last day in Oregon.
+As many places we visited during our road trip in Oregon, the Samuel H. Boardman State Scenic Corridor didn’t make the initial cut.
+The place was our backup plan in case the weather wasn’t on our side.
+Should I say we were glad that nature interrupted our plans at the last moment?
+I don’t know.
+But I never regretted visiting the Samuel H. Boardman State Scenic area on our last day in Oregon.

 9. Willamette National Forest

-Contrarily to my husband, I had only one thing on my mind when visiting the great outdoors of Oregon.
-I needed to see moss-filled forests.
-Although Willamette National Forest is not the only place in Oregon to see moss covered trees, it combines this “sightseeing” with other outdoor activities.
-Hiking to waterfall, getting lost in the wilderness, riding mountain bicycles are just the tip of the iceberg.
+The first time we traveled to Oregon, I dreamed of seeing pristine forests with moss-covered trees.
+Although Willamette National Forest is not the only place in Oregon to see the “mossy” trees, it combines this “sightseeing” with other outdoor activities.
+Hiking to waterfalls, getting lost in the wilderness, riding mountain bicycles are just the tip of the iceberg.

 10. Cannon Beach

-Haystack Rock is certainly the main reason to visit Cannon Beach in northwest Oregon.
-Additionally, scenic trails in Ecola State Park and sea caves at Hug Point make this coastal city appropriate even for the most experienced outdoor enthusiasts.
+Haystack Rock is the most famous feature of Cannon Beach in the northwestern corner of Oregon.
+Additionally, scenic trails in Ecola State Park and sea caves at Hug Point make this coastal city enticing even for the most experienced outdoor adventurers.

 Leave a Reply